karlhulme/djsonotron/readme.md

 ## Common uses

-Use this module to convert schemas into Typescript interface and function definitions which you can the use in code, benefiting from code-completion.

-- Define and validate messages used for HTTP/REST communication
+### HTTP/REST and OpenAPi

+Define your input and output messages using the Jsonotron format, then you can generate:

+* JSON schemas to use in your OpenAPI specification
+* Typescript interfaces to support the development of web service routes
+* Validation functions to use at runtime.

+### NoSQL database definitions

-- Define and validate objects before they are saved to a NoSQL database
+Define and validate objects before they are saved to a NoSQL database, you can then generate:

-## Usage
+* Typescript interfaces to support the development of code that reads or writes to the database.
+* Validation functions to use at runtime before data is written to the database.

 ## Formatting